Transition metal porphyrin complexes

 A picket-fence porphyrin complex of Fe, with axial coordination sites occupied by methylimidazole (green) and dioxygen (R = amide groups).

-Transition metal porphyrin complexes are a family of coordination complexes of the conjugate base of porphyrins.
+In organometallic chemistry, transition metal porphyrin complexes are a family of coordination complexes of the conjugate base of porphyrins.
 Iron porphyrin complexes occur widely in nature, which has stimulated extensive studies on related synthetic complexes.
 The metal-porphyrin interaction is a strong one such that metalloporphyrins are thermally robust.
 They are catalysts and exhibit rich optical properties, although these complexes remain mainly of academic interest.

 Structure

 Side view of Fe(OEP)CS (ethyl groups removed for clarity), showing the highly planar nature of the porphyrin ring.
 In this case, Fe is elevated by 0.23 Å above the N4 plane.
 In the related Fe(OEP)CS(pyridine) complex, the FeN4 groups are coplanar.

 Chemical structure of the bis(porphyrin) complex Zr(OEP)_{2}.

 Porphyrin complexes consist of a square planar MN_{4} core.
 The periphery of the porphyrins, consisting of sp^{2}-hybridized carbons, generally display only small deviations from planarity.
 Additionally, the metal is often not centered in the N_{4} plane.

 Large metals such as zirconium, tantalum, and molybdenum tend to bind two porphyrin ligands.
 Some [M(OEP)]_{2} feature a multiple bonds between the metals.